Resolving disputes with an online casino

 You think the casino's games are fixed

-It's highly unlikely that the casino is cheating unless you're dealing with a casino that has a history of cheating.
-(See the Wizard of Odds' list.)
-Most casinos don't cheat because they'd make less money that way, because they'd never get any repeat business — not to mention that getting a bad reputation in this business can easily kill an online operation.
+It's highly unlikely that the casino is cheating unless you're dealing with one of the rare casinos that has a history of cheating.
+(See the Casinomeisters' list.)
+Most casinos realize that cheating is counterproductive, because it would ensure they never got any repeat business — not to mention that getting a bad reputation in this business is the kiss of death.
 A casino winds up making less money if it cheats, so cheating is rare.

 Also, almost all online casinos run software from one of about a dozen reputable providers.
 The software controls the game, so it would be hard for the casino to fix the game even if they wanted to.